 Direct selling companies often use a variety of methods to reach their consumer and each company has a unique pay structure or commission plan.

-Methods Of Direct Sales Commission Structures
+Methods Of Direct Selling Commission Structures

 It is actually a pretty complicated subject and adding to the complication of the plans is the fact that many companies pick pieces from different types of programs to implement for their field consultants.
 Below is the layman’s definition of the different methods of direct selling.

 If you would like a full white paper on any or all of these methods of direct selling, just send Deb an email for a more complex description of each.